charlie2951/krv32/README.md

 1. Supports RISC-V RV-32I extension
 2. Compatible with GNU toolchain
 3. Soft-IP, configurable as per your FPGA
-4. On-board LEDS can be interfaced using C SDK
+4. On-board LEDS can be interfaced using the C SDK
-5. Fully functional UART Transmitter and Receiver (currently support 115200 baud rate only)
+5. Fully functional UART Transmitter and Receiver (currently supports 115200 baud rate only)
-6. BRAM based BOOTLOADER support (need not to generate bitstream everytime while changing application code)
+6. BRAM-based BOOTLOADER support (does not need to generate bitstream every time while changing application code)
 7. Crypto core based on 32 bit AES, both encryption and decryption
-8. Four-channel PWM output with a frequency of 500HZ and duty cycle 0-100% (testing going on, not included at this stage)
+8. Hardware timer and free-running counter for generating an accurate delay
-9. Tested in Artix-7 series FPGA embedded in Nexys-4 DDR board
+9. Tested in Artix-7 series FPGA embedded in Digilent Nexys-4 DDR board
 10. Timing violations are fixed at 100MHz.
    <p></p>